Andrew Bellis - bowmaker and violin repairer

 I suggest that you clean strings at home rather than carrying a container of spirit in your instrument case that might leak.
 If in any doubt about doing the above, I will do it for you (at no charge) though sometimes the cleaning process will reveal strings that are about to fail.
 Some instrument care books/articles are shy about telling players to clean strings.
 This may be because of liability; a player interprets the instructions badly and removes some varnish from their instrument, then sues the author for telling them to use spirits.
 I will assume you are more intelligent than that, but of course I have to warn you about it!

 Rosin the bow sparingly at the most once a week, only more often if you feel for certain that the hair is not contacting the clean string.
-Don’t just wipe the strings ‘dry’ without using the solvent; that achieves nothing except a nasty scratching noise.
+Don’t just wipe the strings ‘dry’ without using the solvent (violin/viola/cello); that achieves nothing except a nasty scratching noise.
 Good hair retains rosin and will play for ages without the need to add extra.
 Never ‘whip’ a bow through the air to remove excess rosin, or touch the hair with your fingers.
-Towards the end of the hair’s life, when it has been worn smooth, the rosin will not stay, the bow lacks the vital ‘grip’ on the string, and it is time for a rehair.

 Cleaning the bow stick.
 Sometimes I see players vigorously ‘cleaning’ their bow stick with a duster after playing.
 Please don’t do this, as all you are doing is pushing rosin dust into the grain of the stick; cleaning is barely necessary if you are using the rosin as above, and it will lead to the lapping being spoilt (the first few turns of silver wire lap in particular) if the lap is ‘caught’ by the cloth.
 Careful light ‘dusting’ should be the most that is needed.

 Hair can be cleaned with methylated spirit or denatured alcohol as follows: adjust the bow to a little above playing tension.
 Moisten a piece of kitchen paper with the spirit.
-Fold it and place the hair between the fold; move the paper between head and nut, never nearer than two centimetres to either so as not to dampen the wedges.
+Fold it and place the hair between the fold; move the paper between head and nut, never nearer than two centimetres to either so as not to dampen the ferrule wedge or the head plug.
 Don’t get meths on the stick in case it is a bow with spirit varnish or polish.
 After waiting some time for the hair to dry (the meths has to evaporate), the hair ribbon will be seen to have stuck together along its length.
-With the hair still under tension, stroke a clean cocktail stick or similar across the hair at various points and it will assume its normal appearance.
+With the hair still under tension, stroke a clean cocktail stick or similar across the hair at various points and it will assume its normal appearance; if it doesn't separate, you will have to wait a little longer for it to dry.

 Broken hairs.
 Should this happen, the hair pieces left should be snapped out against the sharp edges of head face and ferrule respectively.
 If you find you are breaking hairs say more than one a month it may be that the hair is poor quality, worn out, or your playing is of a vigorous quality that others may not appreciate(!).